Eczema Medication and Treatment

 What do I need to know about oral or injectable steroids used to treat eczema?

-- Are approved for severe or difficult-to-treat eczema.
+• They are approved for severe or difficult-to-treat eczema.

 How do topical calcineurin inhibitors help eczema?

-- Prevent flares from recurring
+• Prevent eczema flares from recurring.

 What do I need to know about topical calcineurin inhibitors used to treat eczema?

-How do Topical PDE4 Inhibitors help eczema?
+How do topical PDE4 inhibitors help eczema?

 How do oral or topical antibiotics help eczema?